pfeghali/CS32-FinalPrep/README.md

 ## Sets
 Set is a dtype with holds elements, but only unique elements.
 ## Maps
-A map is an ordered DS which hold a ewy value pair.
+A map is an ordered DS which hold a key value pair.
 Uses red black trees, O(log n) for ALL ops
 ## Pairs
 A `std::pair` is part of utils `std::pair<T1, T2> x;`
 # Class Design